ElginYc/ngee-ann-poly-unsupervised-machine-learning-project/README.md

 The dataset was prepared before applying clustering algorithms.
 The preprocessing steps include:

 - Identifying and handling missing values.
-- Removing categorical features as the clustering models were built using numerical data only.
+- Removing categorical features since the clustering models were built using numerical data only.
 - Selecting relevant numerical features for customer segmentation.
 - Removing the target variable since this is an unsupervised learning problem.
 - Applying feature scaling and normalization to ensure numerical features are on a comparable scale.